-A Conference which will be organized to summarize this strand will bring together psychologists, political scientists, economists with regulation scholars to understand how what we know on human nature and the likelihood of voluntary compliance in terms of trust, ethics, honesty and cooperation could be used and affect the likelihood of more trust based regulatory approaches such as self-regulation and pledges might succeed and might lead to a more trustworthy society in the long-term.
-We will also examine the gap between how voluntary is being seen behaviorally and how it is seen from a legal and normative perspective.
+A conference will be organized to summarize the work of WP2, bringing together psychologists, political scientists, economists, and regulation scholars.
+They will explore how the knowledge we have of human nature and of the likelihood of voluntary compliance in terms of trust, ethics, honesty and cooperation, could be used to affect the likelihood of more trust-based regulatory approaches, such as self-regulation and pledges.
+The conference will also focus on how trust-based regulatory approaches might succeed, leading to a more trustworthy society in the long term.
+We will also examine the gap between the perceptions of the concept of voluntary from a behavioral as opposed to a legal and normative perspective.

-WPs 3 a 3 b 3 c (answering questions 1-2-3) months 18-56
+WP3 a, b, and c (answering questions RQ1, RQ2 and RQ3) (months 18–56)

-Three Case Studies aimed at expanding our understanding of the contextual aspects of VC
+Three Case Studies Aimed at Expanding our Understanding of the Contextual Aspects of VC

-To further understand the meaning of voluntary compliance and how different regulatory approaches could affect, different segments of a given population, short term and long term behavioral changes and broader concepts towards the state, the law and society, we will engage in additional three large scale cross national studies.
-As will be explained in more detail per case study, each case study allows for additional important dimensions.
-Covid, focus on array of behaviors which are not typical daily behaviors, where cooperative behavior of most people is necessary for the success of Covid regulation.
-In Tax law people’s honesty is mostly aligned with compliance, it is an area in which there is less room for concepts such as trust in science or goals but mostly around a social dilemma domain.
-Finally, the environmental case study will add an important component of behavioral change which is far beyond classical compliance (e.g. buying an electric car or not flying) and will include behaviors in which coercive approach are irrelevant and only the good will of the public could be targeted.
+To further understand the meaning of voluntary compliance and how different regulatory approaches could affect different segments of a given population, short-term and long-term behavioral changes, and broader attitudes toward the state, the law, and society, we will engage in three additional large-scale, cross-national studies.
+As will be explained in more detail in the relevant descriptions, each case study hones in on additional important dimensions.
+The COVID study, for example, focuses on an array of behaviors which are not typical daily behaviors, and where the cooperative behavior of most people is necessary for the success of COVID regulation.
+In Tax law, where people’s honesty is mostly aligned with compliance, there is an emphasis on concepts such as trust in science or goals, and the research mostly involves a social dilemma domain.
+Finally, the Environmental case study will add an important component of behavioral change that extends far beyond classical compliance (e.g., buying an electric car or not flying) and will include behaviors in which a coercive approach is irrelevant and only the good will of the public can be targeted.

-Case study 1 – Covid: Understanding COVID Regulation Impact (0-24 months)
+Case Study 1 – COVID: Understanding COVID Regulation Impact (0–24 months)

-The purest form of the dilemmas of government faced in recent history, regarding how to mobilize the public to cooperate, was during the Covid period, where it was clear that the research on compliance could not provide sufficient answers to what could government do or expect from the public.
-This strand which focuses on COVID-19 regulations will begin by documenting the quality of voluntary and coercive compliance across representative global cases studies (masks, immunizations) .
-Analyzing the quite extensive comparative studies that has been gathered across many countries in the world with regard to adherence to relatively similar COVID-19 regulations, could lead to an enhanced understanding of eliciting VC of the public.
+The purest form of the dilemmas faced by governments in recent history arose regarding how to mobilize the public to cooperate during the COVID period, when it was clear that the research on compliance could not provide sufficient answers as to what government could do or expect from the public.
+This facet of the project focusing on COVID-19 regulations will begin by documenting the quality of voluntary and coercive compliance across representative global cases studies (masks, immunizations, etc.) .
+Analyzing the quite extensive comparative studies that have been amassed across many countries with regard to adherence to relatively similar COVID-19 regulations could lead to better insights on how to elicit the VC of the public.

-Task 3.1 literature review on existing covid case studies.
+Task 3.1 Literature Review on Existing COVID Case Studies